ocitraining/docker-class/cobol/Readme.md

 This lab walks through creating a COBOL command, then attaching that command to a ReST API.

+This lab also demonstrates development of working software applications without the need to install various dependencies on the development machine while still using the local disk for the development artifacts.
+This allows development using different environments without interference.

+This also demonstrates attaching a software application that has no native API mechanism to a ReST API.

 ## Develop the service

 The service consists of two parts: a COBOL command and a ReST API